Kite raises $17M for its AI-driven code completion tool

 As Kite founder and CEO Adam Smith told me, the idea for Kite is based on the simple fact that a lot of programming is repetitive.
 “That’s why [developers] spend so much time on Stack Overflow.
 That’s why they spend so much time debugging really basic errors and looking up documentation, but not so much time looking at how the solution should work,” he said.
 “We thought we can use machine learning to fix that.”

-Standard code completion tools often still use alphabetical sorting while Kite uses AI to infer what a developer is likely trying to do (though to be fair, the likes of IntelliSense and others are also starting to get smarter).
+Standard code completion tools often still use alphabetical sorting, while Kite uses AI to infer what a developer is likely trying to do (though, to be fair, the likes of IntelliSense and others are also starting to get smarter).
 In its first iteration, Kite, which sadly still only works for Python code right now, sorted its hints by popularity.
-Unsurprisingly, that was already more useful than alphabetical sorting and the right answer appeared in the top three results 37 percent of the time.
+Unsurprisingly, that was already more useful than alphabetical sorting, and the right answer appeared in the top three results 37 percent of the time.

 What’s interesting here is that if you can predict the next part of a line of code with high accuracy, you can start predicting a few more words ahead, too.
 And that’s exactly what Kite is starting to do now.